 DAWN: I started writing in 2007, but at the time, my kids were small, and I was busy with toddlers and very involved at their school, so I’d say I was more of a part-time writer.
 Around 2010, I got really serious about writing and began attending conferences and writing retreats, taking classes, joining critique groups and writing ALL the time.
 Strictly a rhymer, I thought it would be best to branch out and be more diverse with my style, so around that time, I started writing in prose as well.
 In 2018, I sold my first picture book, Counting Elephants, which releases in March 2020 and sold The Night Baafore Christmas shortly after.

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-Readers, if you have questions for June, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Dawn, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)

 We can help our debut authors successfully launch their careers by: